Code-Society-Lab/grace/docs/CONTRIBUTING.md

 port = 5432
 ```

-#### Creating the tables and seeding the database
+All those can be bypassed by directly passing an url.

-The last step is to create the tables and add data to them.
-Simply execute the following commands :
+To create the database, tables and add the default data, execute the following commands:
 - `grace db create`
 - `grace db seed`

+> Don't forget to specify the environment you are using with `-e environment`
+---

 ### Before adding your changes
 - Verify that there is no [issue](https://github.com/Code-Society-Lab/grace/issues) already created for the changes you want to bring.
 If there is and no one is assigned to the issue, assign it to yourself.